BNAndras/exercism-go/concepts/range-iteration/introduction.md

 ## Range over an Integer

-Since Go 1.22, `range` can iterate over an integer directly, yielding values from `0` up to but not including that integer:
+Since Go 1.22, `range` can iterate over an integer directly, yielding values from `0` up to but not including that integer.
+Zero and negative values are valid but produce no iterations.

 ```go
 for n := range 3 {